-This Proxy Statement is furnished to the shareholders of HEICO Corporation (collectively, "HEICO," "we," "us," "our" or the "Company") in connection with the solicitation of proxies by HEICO's Board of Directors (the "Board") for use at the Annual Meeting of Shareholders of HEICO (the "Annual Meeting") to be held at the Conrad Miami, 1395 Brickell Avenue, Miami, Florida 33131, on Friday, March 20, 2020 at 10:00 a.m.
+This Proxy Statement is furnished to the shareholders of HEICO Corporation (collectively, "HEICO," "we," "us," "our" or the "Company") in connection with the solicitation of proxies by HEICO's Board of Directors (the "Board") for use at the Annual Meeting of Shareholders of HEICO (the "Annual Meeting") to be held at the Conrad Miami, 1395 Brickell Avenue, Miami, Florida 33131, on Friday, March 19, 2021 at 10:00 a.m.
 Eastern Daylight Time.
 If you plan to attend the Annual Meeting, you can obtain directions to the Conrad Miami from the hotel's website at http://conradhotels3.hilton.com/en/hotels/florida/conrad-miami-MIACICI/about/directions.html.
-This Proxy Statement and form of proxy are first being mailed to shareholders on or about February 5, 2020.
+In accordance with the rules of the Securities and Exchange Commission, we are furnishing our proxy materials, including this proxy statement and our Annual Report on Form 10-K, to our shareholders primarily via the Internet.
+On February 5, 2021, we began mailing to most of our shareholders a Notice of Internet Availability of Proxy Materials that contains instructions on how to access our proxy materials on the Internet.
+For shareholders who have requested physical copies, this Proxy Statement, form of proxy and Annual Report on Form 10-K are first being mailed to shareholders on or about February 10, 2021

-At the Annual Meeting, the shareholders will be asked to: (1) elect a Board of Directors for the ensuing year; (2) hold an advisory vote on executive compensation; (3) ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2020; and (4) vote on any other business as may properly come before the meeting or any adjournments thereof.
+At the Annual Meeting, the shareholders will be asked to: (1) elect a Board of Directors for the ensuing year; (2) hold an advisory vote on executive compensation; (3) ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2021; and (4) vote on any other business as may properly come before the meeting or any adjournments thereof.

-The Board of Directors of HEICO urges you to promptly date, sign and mail your proxy, or to use the telephone or Internet voting systems set forth in the proxy, in the form enclosed with this Proxy Statement, to make certain that your shares are voted at the Annual Meeting.
+The Board of Directors of HEICO urges you to promptly date, sign and mail your proxy, or to use the telephone or Internet voting systems set forth in the proxy or the Notice of Internet Availability of Proxy Materials, in the form enclosed with this Proxy Statement, to make certain that your shares are voted at the Annual Meeting.
 Proxies enclosed, or in other acceptable forms, that are received in time for the Annual Meeting will be voted.
 However, you may revoke your proxy at any time prior to its use by a revocation in writing to the Corporate Secretary at the Company's principal executive offices at 3000 Taft Street, Hollywood, Florida 33021 or a later dated proxy that is received in sufficient time by HEICO prior to the Annual Meeting and, if you attend the Annual Meeting, you may vote your shares in person.